ponchama/docs/docs/explorer-kit/hardware.md

 For the IMU to work properly it needs to be calibrated.
 The calibration data is stored when full calibration is obtained for faster calibration on restart of the system.
 If the system is started on a new location a new calibration is needed for the IMU to work as intended.

 To calibrate the IMU disconnect all Recivers and Locator cables, but leave power and Ethernet connected.
 This is to prevent damaging the cables and connector when performing the calibration.
-While looking at the top bar in the web GUI on the IMU status bar move the pelican case in a figure of 8 until all the bars are green.
+While looking at the top bar in the web GUI on the IMU status, move the peli case in a figure of 8 until all the bars are green.